percona/mongodb_exporter/CONTRIBUTING.md

 `main` is a main branch where all the changes are merged **first**.

-`release-x.y.z` are the release branches and are forked from `main` to prepare and test the release.
+`release-x.y` are the release branches and are forked from `main` to prepare and test the release.
 Release branch stays open to get critical patches and to release another _patch_ release.
 Release branch closes (no merges happens) just after new minor release is created.

 Each release is tagged with `vx.y.z` tag.